wp-plugins/icegram/readme.txt

 = Optin Forms / Mailing service integration... =

 You can embed any optin / subscription form to your Icegram messages using HTML code.
 You may even use a shortcode if you are using a WP plugin from your newsletter / lead capture service.

+Use the "Embed Form" button above the text editor to paste in HTML code from your mailing list service and let Icegram automatically "clean it up" for usage in Icegram messages.

 = Preview does not work / not refreshing... =